 A groundswell of popular pressure eventually convinced to Palmer to reverse her position, but while the controversy raged, that little offhand blog post of mine was read by as many as 5,000 people each day.
-To put that into perspective, that’s about a third of the monthly traffic for this entire magazine.

 These developments have become news enough that Time magazine has called them “the beginning of the end of the unpaid internship.”

 It’s fairly easy to make an ethical and economic case against our newfound reliance on unpaid internships.
 Arguments that they can depress wages, slow hiring and put lower-income students and grads at a great disadvantage are hard ones to refute.

 On top of that, the official guidelines from the US Department of Labor also make it clear that unpaid internships at for-profit companies are in fact illegal in the vast majority of cases, and one recent survey of opinions from The Atlantic led to the conclusion that unpaid internships are “Bad for Students, Bad for Workers, and Bad for Society.”